Real Estate Investment Banking

 Principal

-Institutional client experience includes PwC, Wells Fargo, Wells Fargo Realty Advisors, JPMorgan Chase, Hines, Blackstone, EQ Office, First Interstate Bank, Bank of California, and CBRE — providing direct familiarity with the operating culture, capital structures, and real estate decision-making of major institutional and financial services organizations.
+Advisory clients include Blackstone, Hines, Onex, Brookfield, and Gemini Private Equity — as well as PwC, Wells Fargo, JPMorgan Chase, EQ Office, First Interstate Bank, and Bank of California.
+Direct familiarity with the operating culture, capital structures, and real estate decision-making of the world's largest institutional investors and financial services organizations.

 100+ Submarkets executed